grosser/back_at_ya/README.md

 Within your Zendesk account:

- - click the gear symbol in the lower left corner.
+ - Click the gear symbol in the lower left corner.
  - Select Manage Apps
  - Download .zip file from http://tinyurl.com/asatapp
  - Upload .zip file as a new App